Gift Icon

 The Plymouth Roadrunner – 1968 Through 1980

-The Roadrunner is a mid-sized car built with a focus on performance by Plymouth from 1968-1980.
-By the time the Roadrunner entered the scene, the muscle car industry was moving away from the roots of being classically cheap and fast – gaining features and increasing the overall value.
-There are a total of three generations that exist for the Roadrunner model.
+Plymouth built the Roadrunner, a mid-sized car focused on performance from 1968 to 1980.
+By the time the Roadrunner entered the scene, the muscle car industry was moving away from its roots of being classically cheap and fast, gaining features and increasing overall value.
+The Roadrunner model has three generations.

 Plymouth paid Warner Bros. – Seven Arts $50,000 in royalties to use the Roadrunner name and likeness from The Wile E. Coyote and Roadrunner cartoons.
 Plymouth also paid an additional $10,000 to produce a horn that made the iconic “beep, beep” of the Roadrunner.
 The model was based on the Chrysler B platform, much like the Satellite and Belvedere models.

 The earliest Roadrunner models (1968) were only available as a 2-door pillared coup but were eventually replaced with a 2-door hardtop model.
-The inspiration for the first generation Roadrunners was the Belvedere.
+The inspiration for the first-generation Roadrunners was the Belvedere.
 At the same time, the higher-end GTX trim was based on the Sport Satellite.
-Plymouth only expected to sell about 20,000 of these first Roadrunner models but ended up selling closer to 45,000 that first year.
+Plymouth only expected to sell about 20,000 of these first Roadrunner models but sold closer to 45,000 that first year.

 Specs for the first generation Roadrunner: